dsusco/tp.net-armageddon.org/_site/_faqs/transport-vehicles.md

 If a transport is destroyed by a hit with a special ability does that carry over to the transported units?
 : Yes, the transported units save is affected by the type of hit the transport is destroyed by.
 For example, an _ignore cover_ hit would prevent the transported units from making a 6+ cover save.

+If a transported unit does not have to disembark to shoot or use their firefight value, where are they considered to be?
+: Measure to the unit transporting them for the purposes of determining line of fire, range and suppression of the transported units.
+If the transported units are not able to physically fit on the transport unit's model use an off-board piece of card to show their relative position for the purposes of suppression.